 - Understand the Beaufort Scale.

-- Always check the latest Channel Islands Shipping Forecast issued by Jersey Met.
+- Always check the latest Channel Islands Shipping Forecast issued by Jersey Met, and know latest tide times.

 Other important equipment